infinitas/infiniHooks/README.md

 Git hooks
 =========

-Various git hooks, mix and match however you want on a project by project basis.
+Various git hooks, mix and match however you want on a project by project (and even branch by branch) basis.

 # Install